miki725/django-url-filter/docs/big_picture.rst

 to 3 phases:

 1. Parse the URL querystring into :class:`.LookupConfig`
-2. Loop throught all the configs and generate :class:`.FilterSpec` when possible
+2. Loop through all the configs and generate :class:`.FilterSpec` when possible
 3. Use the list of specs to actually filter data

 And here is a bit more information about each phase.